A Utah nonprofit · Founded 2026

 — From the founding charter

-Based in Herriman, Utah, we serve Salt Lake County and the Wasatch Front — and, through targeted partnerships, support underserved communities internationally and in disaster response.
+Based in Murray, Utah, we serve Salt Lake County and the Wasatch Front — and, through targeted partnerships, support underserved communities internationally and in disaster response.

 Four pillars, one mission.

-Each of our program areas maps directly to the mission filed in our founding charter: community health, education, and scientific research — delivered where people actually live, in the languages they actually speak.
+Each of our program areas maps directly to the mission filed in our founding charter — health, belonging, research, and leadership — delivered where people actually live, in the languages they actually speak.

 01 /